firsttris/ccu-addon-mui/README.en.md

 # Motivation

-My motivation was to have a user-friendly app for the tablet in our kitchen, allowing us to conveniently control all devices in the house.
+My motivation was to refresh the proven CCU3 with modern software and give it a contemporary, responsive interface.

 ![Screenshot](docs/tablet-screen.jpg)